alexarne/Chart.js/report.md

 What are your main take-aways from this project?
 What did you learn?

 How did you grow as a team, using the Essence standard to evaluate yourself?

+We believe our team is currently in the *Performing* state.
+We have been able to change from Mockito, the project on which we worked on for assignment 3 to Chart.js for which we found a suitable issue in short order, with meetings for the setup and initial tasks allocation.
+We also adapted to the changes in how we view the requirements as new behaviours to be considered appear.
+For the first assignment we considered ourselves in the *In place* category and mentioned we still lacked experience on the tools to be more efficient.
+Through the course we gained this experience and we now use them efficiently without thinking about it.
+In the second assignment we placed ourselves between the *Collaborating* and *Performing* states, with both planning and independent work preparation being our problems.
+For this last assignment we planned setup meetings so that everyone could work properly from the beginning and so that we are clear between ourselves.
+This is the same obstacle that we faced in assignment 3 and overcame this time.

 Optional (point 6): How would you put your work in context with best software engineering practice?